navi2601/bosstalk/README.md

 Everyone has a boss.
-Rather than taking sh_ts from your boss day in and day out, We figure it's better to just share your conversation, and turn that negative energy into something we can all have a laugh of.
+Rather than taking sh_ts from your boss day in and day out, we figure it's better to just share your conversation, and turn that negative energy into something we can all have a laugh of.
 So we have created this website and hope that one day we may just get a Nobel Peace Prize.